On the geography of log-surfaces: Conic-line arrangements and their characteristic numbers

 \section{Conic-line arrangements and their characteristic numbers}

-In this part we study arrangements of conics and lines in the complex plane that admit only ordinary singularities.
-This is the first generalization from the case of line arrangements in the complex plane, but from the perspective of topology and geometry, this class of curves behaves completely differently, and we will see this in a moment.
-Let us begin with a brief preparation by presenting our setup.
+In this section, we will study arrangements of conics and lines in the complex plane that only have ordinary singularities.
+This is the first generalization from line arrangements in the complex plane.
+However, from the perspectives of topology and geometry, this class of curves behaves completely differently, see for instance \cite{PSz} as an introduction.
+First, we will present our setup to prepare for the discussion.

 Let $\mathcal{CL}\subset \mathbb{P}^{2}$ be an arrangement consisting of $d$ lines and $k$ smooth conics.
 We assume that $\mathcal{CL}$ is transverse, i.e., all the intersection points are ordinary.
 Obviously arrangements of conics and lines admit complicated non-ordinary singularities, but here, due to our setting revolved around the geography problem, we focus only on the ordinary singularities.
 First of all, for our conic-line arrangements in the complex plane the following naive combinatorial count holds: